Greginkansas/-openhab-openhab1wiki/Configuring-the-openHAB-runtime.md

 Sitemaps are a declarative UI definition.
 With a few lines it is possible to define the structure and the content of your UI screens.

-(For the technical interested: This syntax is in fact a [Xtext DSL grammar](https://github.com/openhab/openhab/blob/master/bundles/model/org.openhab.model.item/src/org/openhab/model/Items.xtext) (Broken Link!).)
+(For the technical interested: This syntax is in fact a [Xtext DSL grammar](https://github.com/openhab/openhab/blob/1.8/bundles/model/org.openhab.model.item/src/org/openhab/model/Items.xtext)).)

 Please see page [sitemaps](Explanation-of-Sitemaps) for a description on how to create sitemaps.